dougalg/Key-BNC/README.md

 ###Versions###

-v1.2
+v1.2 (Forthcoming)
 - Fix display bug on OSX for information windows
-- Increased font size
+- Increase font size

 v1.1
 - Minor changes to OR algorithm